Our Vision

 Charter

-Ōmata Primary is a state co-educational full primary school (years 1-8) of approximately 210 students contributing to New Plymouth secondary schools.
+Established in 1853, Ōmata School is a state co-educational full primary school (years 1-8) of approximately 210 students contributing to New Plymouth secondary schools.
 The school is staffed by 9 classroom teachers.
 Ancillary staffing comprises a part-time school secretary and part-time teacher aides.
 The ethnic composition of the school is predominantly Pakeha/European.
-Māori students account for approximately 12% of the roll with other ethnic groups 7%.
+Māori students account for approximately 12% of the roll with other ethnic groups 8%.

 Ōmata School is a well-resourced rural, full primary school situated three kms south-west of New Plymouth on Surf Highway 45.
 We have a relationship with Taranaki iwi and Ngāti Tairi hapū.

 The school continues to provide grounds and associated facilities that are available as physical and social focal points.
-Attention is paid to sustaining natural resources and the native bush area, with a sympathetic playground, garden and outdoor learning spaces, including a developed orchard.
+Attention is paid to sustaining natural resources and the native bush area, with a sympathetic playground, garden and outdoor learning spaces, including a developed orchard and gardens.

-- The Principal and Board of Trustees will lodge a copy of an annually updated Charter in March.
+2. The Principal and Board of Trustees will lodge a copy of its triennially updated Strategic Plan with the Ministry of Education and publish on the school’s website by the 1st March.

-- In order to achieve target goals, the Board of Trustees will support Senior Leadership to provide appropriate professional development so that significant change can be potentially achieved.
+4. In order to achieve target goals, the Board of Trustees will support Senior Leadership to provide appropriate professional development so that significant change is supported and can be achieved.